Extreme Water Shortage

 Extreme water shortage throughout park.
 Visitors are limited to 5 gallons per day, and are encouraged to conserve further when possible.
 Please consider bringing your own water to the park.

 The coyote, Canis latrans, is a native of the grasslands, but is now found coast to coast in the United States.
-It lives in the grasslands, deserts, temperate forests, woodlands, swamps, sub-alpine areas, and even in major cities.
-Despite the billions of dollars spent on predator control projects throughout the U.S., the coyote is more abundant than ever.
-The coyote has filled the void left by the disappearance of the wolf.
+In addition to the grasslands, coyotes live in deserts, temperate forests, woodlands, swamps, sub-alpine areas, and even in major cities.
+Despite billions of dollars spent on predator control projects throughout the U.S., coyotes are more abundant than ever.
+They have survived where other carnivores have not and provide vital population control of rodents and other small mammals.
+Coyotes fill the void left by the disappearance of the wolf.

 Did You Know?

 Venomous snakes found in Big Bend National Park include the western diamondback rattlesnake, the Mojave rattlesnake, the blacktailed rattlesnake, the rock rattlesnake, and the Trans Pecos copperhead.
 The most commonly seen snake is the non-venomous western coachwhip, or red racer.
 More...